-It tried its damndest but found little success.
+It tried its damnedest but found little success.

 Randy Orton confronted Jinder Mahal, warning the WWE champion of the pain and suffering that awaits him Sunday night.

-With Sami Zayn vs. Mike Kanellis and Kofi Kingston vs. Jimmy Uso rounding out the card, the brand presented a show that did an admirable job of shining a spotlight on the Superstars and feuds that will be prominent on Sunday's card but it may have been too little, too late to inspire the WWE Universe.
+With Sami Zayn versus Mike Kanellis and Kofi Kingston vs. Jimmy Uso rounding out the card, the brand presented a show that did an admirable job of shining a spotlight on the Superstars and feuds that will be prominent on Sunday's card.
+But it may have been too little, too late to inspire the WWE Universe.

 The Punjabi Prison Comes to SmackDown Live

-Mahal promised to smash Orton's face into the structure and vowed to leave Sunday's show champion.
+Mahal promised to smash Randy Orton's face into the structure and vowed to leave Sunday's show as the champion.

-The segment ended with Orton vowing to leave Mahal lying in the ring while he sits perched atop the structure, the new WWE champion.
+The segment ended with Orton vowing to leave Mahal lying in the ring while he sits perched atop the structure as the new WWE champion.

-There were worse ways to go about accomplishing the final hype for Sunday's title bout but one cannot help but feel as though something should have been done to demonstrate just how dangerous the Punjabi Prison can actually be.
+There were worse ways to go about accomplishing the final hype for Sunday's title bout, but one cannot help but feel something should have been done to demonstrate just how dangerous the Punjabi Prison can actually be.

 To this point, the match has been home to two wildly disappointing bouts that have not fully explored the career-altering contest it can be.